GabrieleSantin/VKOGA/README.md

 }
 ```

-For further details on the algorithm and its implementation, please refer to these papers:
+For further details on the algorithm and its implementation, please refer to the following papers:

 > M. Pazouki and R. Schaback, [_Bases for kernel-based spaces_](https://www.sciencedirect.com/science/article/pii/S0377042711002688), J. Comput.
 Appl.
 Math., 236, 575-588 (2011).